turingschool/curriculum-site/module3/lessons/react_ideabox.md

  **props** is the name of an object that contains key-value pairs.
 From our above example, the key is "name", and the value is "Travis".
 So, in our Ideas component, we can access the value by writing `props.name` (which gives us a string of "Travis").
 This is the same dot notation we learned in Mods 1 and 2 to access data stored in objects.

 If, in the `return` of our App component, we called the property "potato" instead of "name", we would have to access it by (inside the Ideas component) writing `props.potato`.
+This is the same dot notation we learned in Mod 2 to access data stored in objects.

 We can even destructure the props object, because it's just a regular object!